splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-icinga-integration.rst

 **Avoid Centos 5 Timeouts**
 ===========================

-You will need to link the timeout command to a directory that’s in the path.
+You will need to link the timeout command to a directory that's in the path.
 First, create the symlink:

 ln -s /usr/share/doc/bash-3.2/scripts/timeout /usr/bin/timeout